 - All other accounts: Deposit into the account where the largest portion of the employee's salary is charged; use object code 0830.

-- If a refund or rebate check is made payable in the name of a staff employee or to The University of Arizona, these checks can be deposited at the Bursar’s Office.
-Complete a Cash Receipt, have employee sign the check over to the University of Arizona, endorse the back of the check with the departments endorsement stamp, bring a copy of the invoice and rebate form with the Cash Receipt and check for deposit at the Bursar’s Office.
+- If a refund or rebate check is made payable to an employee or to The University of Arizona, these checks can be deposited at the Bursar’s Office.
+Complete a Cash Receipt, have the employee sign the check over to The University of Arizona if it is made out to the employee, endorse the back of the check with the department’s endorsement stamp, and bring a copy of the invoice and rebate form along with the Cash Receipt and check to the Bursar’s Office for deposit.

-- .
-If a gift card is issued for a rebate, the gift card is to be recorded and used specifically for items for the department.
-Keep copies of receipts and log all items purchased with the gift card.
+- If a gift card is issued for the rebate, receipt of the gift card is to be recorded in UAccess Financials on a Distribution of Income and Expense (DI).
+The gift card should be used by the department for purchases with a valid University business purpose.
+Keep copies of receipts and record all items purchased with the gift card using the DI.

-- When depositing monies to capital object codes (7xxx), include the equipment's Purchase Order or A-Tag number on the Cash Receipt.
+- When depositing refunds or rebates to capital object codes (7xxx), include the equipment’s Purchase Order or A-Tag number on the Cash Receipt.

 Invoicing Arizona State Agencies